 2a) While the authors may be correct in claiming that RNM models based on mutual inhibition are incapable of relative value coding, it has already been shown previously that RNM models characterized by mutual inhibition can be flexibly reconfigured to produce dynamical regimes other than those that just support WTA competition (Machens, Romo & Brody, 2005).
 Similar to the behavior of the proposed model (Fig 9), the model by Machens and colleagues can flexibly switch between point-attractor dynamics (during stimulus encoding), line-attractor dynamics (during working memory), and saddle-point dynamics (during categorical choice) depending on the task epoch.
 It achieves this via a flexible reconfiguration of the external inputs to the RNM.
 Therefore, the authors should acknowledge that the mechanism they propose may just be one of many potential ways in which a single circuit motif is reconfigured to produce different task dynamics.
 This also brings into question their claim that the type of persistent activity produced by the model is "novel", which I don't believe it is (see Machens et al 2005 for the same line-attractor-based mechanism for working memory)

-We thank the Reviewer for pointing out the conceptual similarities between the LDDM and the Machens Romo Brody model, and now include a discussion of the link between the two early in the revised Discussion.
+We thank the Reviewer for pointing out the conceptual similarities between the LDDM and the Machens Romo Brody model, and now include a discussion of the link between the two early in the revised Discussion (p.
+34, lines 736-745).
 Please see response to recommendations below for a more detailed discussion of this point.

 2b) The authors also fail to cite or describe their work in relation to previous work that has used disinhibition-based circuit motifs to achieve all 3 proposed functions of their model - (i) divisive normalization (Litwin-Kumar et al, 2016), (ii) flexible gating/decision making (Yang et al, 2016), and working memory maintenance (Kim & Sejnowski,2021)

-The Reviewer notes several relevant papers, and we have now discussed them and their relationship to the LDDM in a revised Discussion section.
+The Reviewer notes several relevant papers, and we have now discussed them and their relationship to the LDDM in a revised Discussion section (pp. 31-32).
 Please see response to recommendations below for a more details.

 Reviewer #3 (Recommendations for the authors):